-Talking about software testing, this field can be broadly divided into manual and automation testing.
-Each of which has its own pros and cons, however, as software testers are becoming well versed with latest automation technology, manual testing has started to take back seat in many cases.
+Software testing can be broadly divided into manual and automation testing, each of which has its own pros and cons.
+However, as software testers are becoming well versed with the latest automation technology, manual testing has started to take a back seat in many cases.
 Let’s study them with respect to our subject at hand i.e. POS.

-What are the challenges in manual testing of POS?
+What are the challenges in the manual testing of POS?

 Testing a POS software package manually can lead to many challenges:-

 - Multiple Configurations: Testing a POS application with different settings and configurations is a cumbersome task.
-Test cases should be designed covering each and every scenario (positive or negative) in detail.
-Therefore significant budget should be put in testing of such applications to prevent any major issues at the customer end.
+Test cases should be designed to cover each and every scenario (positive or negative) in detail.
+Therefore significant budget should be put into the testing of such applications to prevent any major issues at the customer end.

-- Peripheral issues: The peripheral issues may be related to devices which are connected to a POS like barcode scanners, scales, printers, towers and cash drawers.
+- Peripheral issues: The peripheral issues may be related to devices that are connected to a POS like barcode scanners, scales, printers, towers, and cash drawers.

-- Complex interfaces: Integration of POS System involves numerous interconnected systems and third party elements.
+- Complex interfaces: Integration of POS Systems involves numerous interconnected systems and third-party elements.
 Systematic test design techniques are followed to reduce the complexity of interfaces

-- Upgrades: Rapid technological advancements necessitate a frequent hardware and software upgrades which requires more infrastructure.
+- Upgrades: Rapid technological advancements necessitate frequent hardware and software upgrades which require more infrastructure.